Romeo-Sihle/Task_App/README.md

 Installation Steps:

-1	In MySQL/PHPMyadmin, Create a table  and name it "to_do_list" 2	Import the "to_do_list" SQL database file from MySQL/PHPMyadmin located on the root folder
+1	In MySQL/PHPMyadmin, Create a table  and name it "to_do_list" 2	Import the "to_do_list.sql" database file from MySQL/PHPMyadmin which is located on the root folder

 Create your new account to log in the Task App